 Glassnote became quite forthright when submitting its litigation, putting forward that: “Apparently unsatisfied with the about $10 million in royalties already paid or because of him via Glassnote and the forty-five % of the public overall performance royalties from SoundExchange … [Glover] has endured to demand from Glassnote bills corresponding to SoundExchange royalties which he’s legislatively and contractually precluded from receiving”.

 Glover counter-sued the label in September, disputing the label’s claims and listing numerous fashionable royalty gripes.
-Had the case gone all the way, it would have been thrilling to see if the dispute targeted on precise wording in the Glassnote/Glover agreement, which turned into a licensing deal, or whether it tested more sizeable enterprise conventions that could have implemented to another artist/label agreements.
+Had the case gone all the way, it would have been thrilling to see if the dispute targeted precise wording in the Glassnote/Glover agreement, which turned into a licensing deal, or whether it tested more sizeable enterprise conventions that could have been implemented to another artist/label agreement.

 But we will never know.
 According to Variety and Pitchfork, papers filed with the courtroom on Friday confirmed that an out-of-court docket settlement had now been reached.
-Terms aren’t known, though both aspect’s proceedings were dropped, and every side has committed to pay its felony prices, which is no a laugh at all for the relaxation of us; however, the excellent final results for Glover and all likelihood Glassnote.
+Terms aren’t known, though both aspects’ proceedings were dropped, and every side has committed to pay its felony prices, which is not a laugh at all for the relaxation; however, the excellent final results for Glover and, all likelihood, Glassnote.